+London has a surprising amount of open areas for you to explore.
 Discover beautifully kept gardens, enjoy a picnic on the grass and find the perfect play space for the children.
-Be sure to take some time out to recharge the batteries.
+There are eight Royal Parks, as well as numerous commons and heaths throughout the city, perfect for when you need to recharge your batteries.

 Regent's Park is also home to London Zoo – a top choice for a day out in London with kids.
 They’ll love the daily animal events where they can get up close and personal with everything from spiders to big cats.

-Take a moment to pay your respects at the Diana Memorial Fountain, in remembrance of the Princess of Wales, and the memorial to honour the victims of the 7th July 2005 London bombings.
+Take a moment to pay your respects at the Diana Memorial Fountain, in remembrance of the Princess of Wales, and the memorial to honour the victims of the 7th July 2005 London bombings too.

 Elevate your London perspective – Hampstead Heath is one of the best places in London to see the city skyline.
-In fact, the vista from Parliament Hill in the south-east corner of the park is protected by law.
+In fact, the view from Parliament Hill in the south-east corner of the park is protected by law.
 Make the hike up the 322-foot (98-metre) hill and you'll be rewarded with views of Canary Wharf, St Paul's Cathedral and many more top London sights.